AlexEngelhardt/cheatsheets/git.md

 - or `git add -p file.txt` to directly enter patch mode for one file
 - Git will ask you for each hunk what to do.
 Type `?` for help.

+Afterwards, use `git diff --staged` to verify you staged the correct changes.
+Use `git reset -p` to unstage mistakenly added hunks.

 ## git merge